China, Europe show restarting virus-hit economies not easy

 In the U.S., with many factories shut down, American industrial output shriveled in March, registering its biggest decline since the nation demobilized in 1946 at the end of World War II.
 Retail sales fell by an unprecedented 8.7%, with April expected to be far worse.

+President Donald Trump said he’s prepared new guidelines for easing social distancing, even as business leaders told him more testing and personal protective equipment were essential first.

-And troubling data indicate the worst may still be to come in many parts of the world.
+Troubling data indicate the worst may still be to come in many parts of the world.

 U.N.
 Secretary-General Antonio Guterres is urging stepped-up efforts to prepare Africa, warning that the continent “could end up suffering the greatest impacts.”